On-Prem to Cloud

 Maintenance and regular updates are built into the cloud service models.
 Value-wise, cloud service vendors know that their products are only a key differentiator if they can keep pace with the technology advancing around them.
 Therefore, to continue serving their customer base without interruption, they’ve become adept at advanced techniques for implementing large systematic updates and new features without disruption.
 Even scaling up is on-demand, and you can expand capacity instantaneously and effortlessly.

 Your cloud data isn’t exactly sitting on a single drive somewhere in Drivetown, USA.
 Historically, storage solutions have achieved high durability by replicating data across multiple drives using various RAID (Redundant Array of Independent Disks) schemes.
-Though it has evolved over time, RAID is an expensive and outdated (30+ years old) technique from both a price and performance perspective.
-Cloud 1.0 storage solutions all grew out of the state of the art technology available when early clouds were conceived, which was RAID.
+Though it has evolved, RAID is an expensive and outdated (30+ years old) technique from both a price and performance perspective.
+Cloud 1.0 storage solutions all grew out of the state-of-the-art technology available when early clouds were conceived, which was RAID.

 One of the initial concerns about cloud storage, especially in the first wave, was the high cost of bandwidth needed to truly leverage it as intended.
 But, like any commoditized utility, the cost of accessing high speed internet has dropped significantly.
 And as bandwidth becomes both faster and more affordable, scalability within the cloud become infinite.